 Trail Guide to Movement

-In this companion text to Trail Guide to the Body, author Andrew Biel takes students on a unique and fascinating journey as he helps build — step by step — a human body in motion.
+Author Andrew Biel takes students on a unique and fascinating journey as he helps build — step by step — a human body in motion.
 Topics include key physiological elements of movement and biomechanical principles.